You might hear lots of talk about our paperless society, but a printer is still a very handy tool to have at home.

 And much more so in recent times – soon after the UK went into its first national lockdown in spring last year, retailers struggled to cope with a spike in printer sales.

-Luckily, stock levels are now much better than they were, though many cheaper models are still widely out of stock.
-Whether you need a printer for work-related activities (the office printer now little but a fond memory) or personal things like printing family photos, it’s something that will definitely benefit most households.
+Luckily, stock levels are now better than they were, though some of the cheaper models are still widely unavailable.
+Whether you need a printer for work-related activities (the office printer is now little but a fond memory) or personal things like printing family photos, it’s something that will benefit most households.

-The main reason for that is that printers are really not that much of an investment in today’s market.
+The reason for that is that printers are really not that much of an investment in today’s market.
 Yes, you can potentially spend as much as £300 or £400 on a larger laser printer, but the vast majority of home printers are far cheaper, costing between £50 and £100.
-Compared to other electronics products, printers don’t evolve or age that quickly – so you can be assured that a well-chosen printer should serve you for several years.
+Compared to other electronics, printers don’t evolve or age that quickly – so you can be assured that a well-chosen printer should last several years.

 But it’s important to choose one that’s capable of doing everything you need it to.
-Read on for our pick of the best deals on laser, inkjet and photo printers this month, followed by a guide to help you pick your perfect printer.
+Read on for our pick of the best deals on laser, inkjet and photo printers this month, followed by a guide to help you pick a perfect printer.
+Alternatively, browse our best budget printer guide for affordable printer options.
 And to keep it restocked with the best value cartridges, don’t miss our guide on where to buy printer ink.

 You can also take a look at our pick of the best smart TV deals, best broadband deals and Amazon Echo deals.
-And if you want to keep your printer’s cables neat and tidy, don’t miss our list of cable management ideas.
+And if you want to keep your printer’s cables neat and tidy under your desk, don’t miss our list of cable management ideas.

 HP printer deals